 Can You Breastfeed With Nipple Thrush?

 Yes.
-You can breastfeed with nipple thrush, but you may be uncomfortable doing so (12).
+You can breastfeed with nipple thrush (12).
+Help the baby achieve a deep latch to increase the possibility of a comfortable feeding.
 The medicines that you get for the treatment of thrush are compatible with breastfeeding and will not harm the infant.

 Wash your nipple with warm water, antifungal soap, and then dry it before feeding.
 It can minimize the risk of the transfer of fungus into the baby’s mouth.
 Make sure you apply any ointments on your nipple only after you are done with breastfeeding.